• City News

 Mayor Leonard C. Desiderio

-Message from the Council - April 4, 2024
+Message from the Council - May 2, 2024

-During the March 26 City Council meeting, Ordinance 1713 was Introduced with First Reading.
+Also on April 24, Ordinance 1713 was adopted, following its Second Reading and Public Hearing.
 Ordinance 1713 is a routine annual ordinance that is written in conjunction with Sea Isle City’s Municipal Budget to allow the city to "bank" (or preserve) for future years any appropriation limits not utilized.
 This allows the city to more effectively manage our budgets over several years.
-This ordinance will have Second Reading and Public Hearing (and possible adoption) on April 23.

-Each of the resolutions on the March 26 Consent Agenda was approved, including…
+Each of the resolutions on the April 23 Consent Agenda was approved, including…

 Best regards from the members of City Council,